11 Top-Rated Beaches in the San Francisco Area

 Baker Beach boasts a setting that is unlike any other place in the world.
 The Golden Gate Bridge and Marin Headlands form a postcard-perfect backdrop for this beach, tucked away behind serpentine-rock cliffs and surrounded by Mediterranean shrubs, native flowers, and a grove of Monterey cypress.

-This beach is one of the best places to visit in San Francisco for photo ops.
-Thanks to the sublime scenery, it's easy to take amazing pictures at Baker Beach.
+One of the top tourist attractions in San Francisco, Baker Beach can't be beaten for photo ops.
+Thanks to the sublime scenery, it's easy to take amazing pictures with the beach in the foreground and the Golden Gate Bridge in the background.

-The one-mile sandy beach invites scenic strolls along the shoreline.
-Tourists are dazzled by the panoramic views, and romantics will be especially delighted by the breathtaking sunsets.
+This one-mile sandy beach invites scenic strolls along the shoreline.
+You will be dazzled by the panoramic views and delighted by the breathtaking sunsets.

-Nature lovers relish the chance to spot wildlife such as harbor porpoises gliding through the surf and California brown pelicans soaring above the shore.
+Interested in getting to know the local inhabitants?
+Try spotting native wildlife such as harbor porpoises gliding through the surf and California brown pelicans soaring above the shore.
 Fishing is also possible.

-Outdoorsy types can hike a 1.6-mile section (about three miles out and back) of the California Coastal Trail that begins just beyond the Battery Chamberlin, a historic military site.
+If you're feeling outdoorsy, take a hike on the 1.5-mile section (three miles out and back) of the California Coastal Trail that begins just beyond the Battery Chamberlin, a historic military site.
 The trail continues alongside the coastal bluffs and ends at the Golden Gate Bridge.
 This hike takes about one hour (each way) and offers vantage points of the Golden Gate Bridge and the San Francisco Bay.

 Address: Bowley Street and Gibson Road, San Francisco, California

 The shoreline backs up against undulating expanses of sand dunes that are carpeted with low-growing shrubs and ground-hugging succulent plants.
-During wintertime, the threatened western snowy plover birds make their home in the sand dunes (this area of the beach is protected by the National Park Service).
+During wintertime, the threatened Western Snowy Plover seabirds make their home in the sand dunes (this area of the beach is protected by the National Park Service).

 Ocean Beach is San Francisco's foggiest and chilliest beach due to its open exposure.
 On typical days, the mists give way to sunshine around midday for a moment of calm, only to be ruffled by prevailing gusts from the Pacific Ocean in the afternoon or evening.